Dog DNA Test to Determine Your Dog’s Breed

-The DNA tests cannot reveal every bit of information about your dog, since genetic data isn’t available for every breed and mix, but even if you don’t receive a fully positive identification, at least some breeds can be eliminated from your dog’s pedigree.
+The DNA tests cannot reveal every bit of information about your dog since genetic data isn’t available for every breed and mix.
+Even if you don’t receive an entirely positive breed identification, at least some breeds can be eliminated from your dog’s pedigree.

 Are Dog DNA Tests Accurate?

-Dog DNA tests are able to identify the majority of known breeds.
+Dog DNA tests can identify the majority of known breeds.
 The major limitation is the number of breeds in the testing company’s database.
 The more breeds they have, the more accurate the results.

 Most companies advise that their dog DNA test results are between 95%-99% accurate.